fedi-e2ee/public-key-directory-specification/Specification.md

 message types (except `RevokeKeyThirdParty`) **MUST** be present and within a reasonable window.
 Public Key Directories **MAY** configure a preferred time window for timestamps, but it **MUST** be no greater than 30 days (2592000 seconds).

-After parsing the Protocol Message, verify that the `@context` matches the expected value for a Public Key Directory Protocol Message.
+After parsing the Protocol Message, verify that the `!pkd-context` matches the expected value for a Public Key Directory Protocol Message.
 If it is absent or mismatched, discard the message.
 Servers **MAY** count this as an invalid message that incurs a rate limit penalty, but it is not required.

-Once we have established the `@context` matches, the `action` should be examined.
+Once we have established the `!pkd-context` matches, the `action` should be examined.
 If the action is one of the following, a valid HTTP Signature **MUST** have been sent with the message: `AddKey`, `BurnDown`.

 If the `action` is not one of the expected values (see [Protocol Messages](#protocol-messages)), discard the message.